IEEE-PES-VIT/Documentation-Template/CODE_OF_CONDUCT.md

 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Sharing critical Pentest findings with public or putting in an issue
-* DOS Attack on any of our subdomain (subdomain.dscvit.com)
 * Continous load testing is strictly not allowed
 * Other conduct which could reasonably be considered inappropriate in a professional setting